Leadership, the Downfall, and the Resurgence of the Washington Football Team

 Daniel Snyder was the first NFL owner to charge fans to watch practices (and then charge for parking to watch said practices.)
 During the regular season, he tried to ban people from walking to the games under the guise of safety but in an obvious ploy to require paid parking for all fans.
 In another bizarre but telling example, FedEx Stadium was caught intentionally selling expired food to its fans in an attempt to save money.
 In a more dramatic example, Dan Snyder sued his own ticket holders who could no longer pay for their season tickets due to the 2008 recession, a move made even more bizarre by Snyder’s claim that there were 200,000 people on the season ticket waiting list at the time.

-In addition to overcharging fans, Dan Snyder has a history of underpaying his employees, shortchanging vendors, and in a personal case, losing a judgment against a former nanny for unpaid services.
+In addition to overcharging fans, Dan Snyder had a history of underpaying his employees, shortchanging vendors, and in a personal case, losing a judgment against a former nanny for unpaid services.

-Despite all of this, fans have continued supporting the team out of loyalty, though that loyalty is slowly starting to wane.
-After twenty years of poor performance and poor treatment, Washington fans are finally starting to walk away.
-Anecdotally, reports from several recent home games indicate that visiting fan bases far outweigh the home one, if not in number than at the very least in volume.
-TV market shares also continue to decline.
+Despite all of this, fans continued supporting the team out of loyalty, though that loyalty began to wane.
+After decades of poor performance and poor treatment, Washington fans finally started to walk away.
+Reports from several home games indicated that visiting fan bases far outweighed the home one, if not in number than at the very least in volume.
+TV market shares also continued to decline.

 LACK OF AWARENESS